mainmatter/gerust/site/docs/tutorial-standard/the-entity.md

 }
 ```

-Once that's done, we can run the application again:
+The entity and the functions for reading and writing it are ready to use and we can run the application again to confirm everything works as expected:

 ```
 » cargo run